glee4810/ehrsql-2024/README.md

 ### Data Relase

-- The training and dev data will be released on Jan 29, 2024.
+- The training and dev data will be released on January 29, 2024.
-- The test data will be released on Feb 26, 2024.
+- The test data will be released on February 26, 2024.

 ### Data Format